annotation/text-fabric/docs/Implementation/Apps.md

     whether it is constructed for the purposes of the Jupyter notebook, or for the purposes of the web app.

-    We pass this information by setting the attribute `_browse` on the `app`.
+    We pass this information by setting the attribute `_browse` on the `app` object.
-    If it is set, we use the `app` in the web app context.
+    If it is set, we use the `app` in the web app context, otherwise in a programming context.

     Most of the code in such functions is independent of `_browse`.
     The main difference is how to output the result: